MidnattLantern/ALI_project_3/README.md

 Unsolved bugs:
 ------
-- The mathematical programs will be run twice.
+- None.

 Solved bugs:
 ------
 - The mathematical programs can be run more than once for each runtime.
 - The input library will be reset rather than appended for each run.
+- The mathematical programs will no longer be run twice in a row.

 Deployment:
 ======